What Is an MSP?

 On-Call Support and 24/7 Coverage

 On-call support guarantees rapid intervention during incidents, including outside of business hours.
-This is often the hardest service for SMBs to deliver internally due to staffing constraints.
+This is often the hardest service for SMBs to deliver internally due to staffing constraints — which is why most organisations end up outsourcing their 24/7 on-call coverage rather than building a rotation large enough to sustain night and weekend work.

 Cybersecurity